hunter-darling/MTH496/README.md

 # MTH496
-Implementation of some fundamental machine learning methodologies learned during my MTH-496 Capstone course at MSU as well as elsewhere.
+Implementation of some fundamental machine learning methodologies learned during my MTH 496 capstone course at MSU, as well as elsewhere.

 2020-02-09: